Social Media

 Image credit: The Growing Academy

-The Growing Academy, multiple locations in Singapore, including East Coast Road, Upper Paya Lebar Road and Sin Ming Road, [email protected], Tel: (65) 9424 1961, www.thegrowingacademy.sg
+The Growing Academy, multiple locations in Singapore, including East Coast Road and Upper Paya Lebar Road, [email protected], Tel: (65) 9424 1961, www.thegrowingacademy.sg

 Brainy Junior Campus caters to diverse learners, locals as well as expats, from as young as 18 months up to 7 years old.
 The mainstreamed aligned program empowers diverse learners and propels them towards a successful transition to their elementary and primary school years.
-Each student will get an individualised learning plan to outline specific accommodations, modifications, and interventions tailored to meet their unique needs and accommodateing different learning styles.
-The aim of this inclusive preschool is to go beyond academics which is why there is an emphasis on nurturing social, emotional and physical well-being.
+Each student will get an individualised learning plan to outline specific accommodations, modifications, and interventions tailored to meet their unique needs and accommodating different learning styles.

 Bright Path Preschool is an inclusive preschool for children of differing abilities that offers early intervention and specialised therapies while taking a child-centred approach.
 Recognising that some kids just learn a little differently, lessons are customised and adapted to each child’s individual needs to help them achieve independence and academic success.
 The school works with occupational therapists, speech and language pathologists, and psychologists.